begleyboy600/CA2ServerSide/README.md

-("Logo Title Text 1")
 # Bank Transaction History CRUD Application
 A CRUD application is a computer application where CRUD is a acronym that refers to the 4 functions that are considered necessary to implement a persistent storage application.
 CRUD stands for Create, Read, Update and Delete.

 This CRUD application stores all data in relation to a users transaction history, some examples are the amount of money in the transation, the currency, the timestamp, etc...

+This application was built using (https://www.php.net/downloads.php "PHP")PHP, HTML5 and (https://sass-lang.com/install "SASS")SASS.
 ### Instructions
-* Install Xampp (or any other open-source cross-platform web server solution stack)https://www.apachefriends.org/index.html
+* Install Xampp (or any other open-source cross-platform web server solution stack)(https://www.apachefriends.org/index.html "here")
 * Create a MySQL database called php-crud in PHP MyAdmin
 * Run the code in the sql-db.txt file in PHP MyAdmin
 * Move the PHP files in to your htdocs folder so Apache can process the PHP code